Bagby Hot Springs Explained

 Parking:Forest Service lot 1.5miles off-site

-The Bagby Hot Springs are natural hot springs in the Mount Hood National Forest, about 67miles southeast of Portland, Oregon, United States and about 98miles east of Salem, Oregon.
-The springs are within the Cascade Mountains in a heavily forested area at elevation 2280 ft (695 m).[1]
-They are just outside the boundary of Bull of the Woods Wilderness area.
+Bagby Hot Springs are natural hot springs in the Mount Hood National Forest, about 67miles southeast of Portland, Oregon, United States and about 98miles east of Salem, Oregon.
+The springs are in the Cascade Mountains in a heavily forested area at elevation 2280 ft (695 m).[1]
+They are just outside the boundary of the Bull of the Woods Wilderness area.

 History

-Bagby Hot Springs were used by Native Americans for hundreds of years.[2]
-The springs are named after Bob Bagby, a prospector and hunter who found the site in 1880.[3]
+Bagby Hot Springs were used by Native Americans for hundreds or thousands of years.[2]
+The springs are named after Bob Bagby, a prospector and hunter who came across the site in 1880.[3]
 [4]

 Hot springs